 6. Smart online shopping starts with your own computer or smartphone

 - Many web stores ask you to create an account and choose a password.
-Choose strong passwords and use two-factor authentication where possible.
+Choose and use two-factor authentication where possible.

 - Update the operating system and applications on your smartphone and computer regularly.